No. 9 NC State visits SMU following James' 21-point game

 Dallas; Sunday, 12 p.m.
 EST

-BOTTOM LINE: No. 9 NC State plays SMU after Aziaha James scored 21 points in NC State’s 78-57 win against the Wake Forest Demon Deacons.
+BOTTOM LINE: No. 9 NC State visits SMU after Aziaha James scored 21 points in NC State’s 78-57 victory over the Wake Forest Demon Deacons.

-The Mustangs have gone 7-8 in home games.
-SMU is ninth in the ACC in rebounding averaging 34.1 rebounds.
+The Mustangs are 7-8 on their home court.
+SMU is ninth in the ACC in rebounding with 34.1 rebounds.
 Jessica Peterson leads the Mustangs with 12.3 boards.

 The Wolfpack are 15-2 in ACC play.
-NC State is 18-5 against opponents with a winning record.

-SMU scores 65.2 points per game, 0.7 fewer points than the 65.9 NC State gives up.
-NC State has shot at a 45.4% rate from the field this season, 4.4 percentage points greater than the 41.0% shooting opponents of SMU have averaged.
+NC State has a 2-2 record in games decided by 3 points or fewer.

+SMU is shooting 37.9% from the field this season, 0.9 percentage points lower than the 38.8% NC State allows to opponents.
+NC State scores 9.5 more points per game (78.2) than SMU allows to opponents (68.7).

+The Mustangs and Wolfpack face off Sunday for the first time in conference play this season.

-TOP PERFORMERS: Nya Robertson is scoring 18.5 points per game and averaging 2.8 rebounds for the Mustangs.
-Peterson is averaging 11.5 points and 11.9 rebounds over the last 10 games.
+TOP PERFORMERS: Peterson is averaging 10.5 points and 12.3 rebounds for the Mustangs.
+Nya Robertson is averaging 12.3 points over the last 10 games.

-James is shooting 33.9% from beyond the arc with 2.2 made 3-pointers per game for the Wolfpack, while averaging 17.9 points.
-Zoe Brooks is shooting 47.2% and averaging 17.0 points over the last 10 games.
+James is averaging 17.9 points for the Wolfpack.
+Zoe Brooks is averaging 17 points, 5.9 rebounds and 3.7 assists over the last 10 games.

 LAST 10 GAMES: Mustangs: 0-10, averaging 62.0 points, 30.4 rebounds, 11.5 assists, 6.7 steals and 2.4 blocks per game while shooting 38.1% from the field.
 Their opponents have averaged 72.7 points per game.